 Matthew 1:22-23 tells us, "All this took place to fulfill what the Lord had spoken by the prophet: 'Behold, the virgin shall conceive and bear a son, and they shall call his name Immanuel' (which means, God with us)."

 Each family embraces their own traditions that guide them to experience God's presence and unite them together to create lasting memories.
 Our family gathers each year to visit the Christmas tree farm.
 People ask me sometimes why we go through the trouble.
 The hour drive, the chilly days, the hassle of doing it all.
 To be honest, I cannot understand the question.
 It's all part of our life.
 This is a part of our shared experience, and I cherish it deeply every year.
 It moves me to think that this is the life my children get to enjoy.
-I am overwhelmed by the thought that my memories are their memories and that this is something we get to share together.
+I am overwhelmed by the thought that my memories are their memories and that this moment is something we get to share together.

 I recall stepping from the van and feeling the cold air meeting my face.
 Pulling on gloves and mittens, our four children ran in circles on the well-beaten grass.
 I zipped my coat and closed the door and we headed toward the farm.
 The fragrance of fresh pine filled the winter wind and the whole of it washed over me with memories long and clear.
 I remember…